This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Massage Therapy

-Massage therapy is hugely beneficial to children with cerebral palsy, as it improves muscle tone and function.
+Massage therapy greatly benefits children with cerebral palsy, as it improves muscle tone and function.

 Research indicates that massage therapy helps children with cerebral palsy by facilitating the lymphatic, musculoskeletal, and circulatory systems.
 It can also help children deal with chronic pain due to joint contractures, scoliosis, and spasticity.